xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

 THX TO NILLER303 FOR HELPING OUT WITH THIS MOD HE ALSO HAS NICE SHOES!!!!!<br />

 The bobross is a lie

+Shoutout to:
+https://www.twitch.tv/elajjaz for using the mod and trying the secret https://www.twitch.tv/lobosjr for using the mod